Money BasicsInvesting

 How to invest for retirement for Filipinos

 You work hard to save up for retirement.
-But if your retirement planning revolves entirely around saving money, your strategy needs work.
-Money loses power over time due to inflation.
-If you want to preserve the purchasing power of your money, you need to build a profitable portfolio and start investing for retirement.
+But if your retirement planning revolves entirely around saving money, your money will likely lose power over time due to inflation.
+If you want to live comfortably when you retire, you need to preserve your money’s purchasing power.
+You need to start investing for retirement rather than simply saving.

-Anytime you invest money into something, it’s safe to say there are risks involved.
-Typically, the higher the risk, the higher you can potentially gain, and the more you invest, the bigger the returns.
-But this also means that if your investment backfires, you stand to lose a sizable amount as well.
-While investing poses a risk, it can potentially bring returns that are most likely higher than if you just let your money sit in your savings account.
-It can seem daunting but learning how to invest for retirement the right way doesn’t have to be complicated.
+While investing poses a risk, considering the time value of money, it can potentially bring returns that are most likely higher than if you just let your money sit in your savings account.
+It seems daunting but learning how to invest for retirement the right way doesn’t have to be complicated.

-First, identify your risk level or how comfortable you feel when taking on risks when investing.
-For example, would you like to invest in safe, yet low-returning investments or would you prefer to take more risks in the hope of larger gains?
+First, know how comfortable you feel when taking on risks when investing.
+For example, would you like to invest in safe, yet low-return investments or would you prefer to take more risks in the hope of getting larger gains?
 When investing for retirement, you can choose between three types of investments:

 Low-risk investments

 Low-risk investment options include time deposits and money market funds.
-Most of these don't offer interests or returns that are higher than the current inflation rate but they do help protect the money you save.
+Most of these don't offer interests or returns that are higher than the current inflation rate.
+But they help protect the money you save.

 By opening a time deposit account, you commit to setting aside a certain amount of money for a determined period, with the expectation of earning a pre-specified interest on the date of maturity.
 It doesn't matter whether you choose a term of maturity that is long term or short term--you are guaranteed the principal amount plus interest earnings.

-Money market funds, on the other hand, have an investment horizon, or the amount of time you are expected to keep the fund, of at least 30 days.
+Money market funds have an investment horizon, or the amount of time you are expected to keep the fund, of at least 30 days.
 Banks use money from money market investments to invest in stable, low-risk, and short-term securities.
 They are excellent investment vehicles when you aim to boost returns on the portion of your savings' value that you want to protect.

-But while time deposits and money market instruments offer security and stability, the size of the return is lower compared to other investments because there is less risk involved.
+But while time deposits and money market instruments are some of the safest investments for retirement, the size of the return is lower compared to other investments because there is less risk involved.
 If you want to gain more from your money, you can choose to go with medium-risk investment instead.

 Medium-risk investments